DevRegard/springBoardTrip/README.md

 The core development purpose of this project is to convert the project codes developed with MVC technique to Spring MVC.

-Although it is a work that is still in the beginning stage, I am registering this project for more advanced bulletin board development in the future.
+Although it is a work that is still in the beginning stage, I am registering this project for more advanced board development in the future.

 If you have any feedback, questions or comments, you are always welcome, and we will take it right away.